Suicide Prevention - Updates on 988

 Dr. Erin Emery-Tiburcio is an Associate Professor of Geriatric & Rehabilitation Psychology and Geriatric Medicine at Rush University Medical Center, as well as Co-Director of the Rush Center for Excellence in Aging (aging.rush.edu).
 She is past-Chair of American Psychological Association Committee on Aging, and past-President of the Society for Clinical Geropsychology.
 Dr. Emery-Tiburcio is Co-Director of CATCH-ON, the Geriatric Workforce Enhancement Program based at Rush University Medical Center (www.catch-on.org).
 Dr. Emery-Tiburcio also co-directs the brand new Engage, Educate, Empower for Equity: E4, The Center of Excellence for Behavioral Health Disparities in Aging at Rush (www.e4center.org).

 Dr. Pata Suyemoto is a feminist scholar, writer, educator, curriculum developer, equity trainer, mental health activist, jewelry designer, and avid bicyclist.
 She earned her PhD. from the University of Pennsylvania and did her research on anti-racist education and issues of race and racism.
-She is the Training Director for the National Asian American Mental Health Association (NAAPIMHA).
-Pata is a master trainer for NAAPIMA’s Achieving Whole Health Program and the director of the National Asian American Pacific Islander Empowerment Network, which is a network of AAPIs with lived-experience related to mental health concerns.
-She is the Associate Director of Equity for the Massachusetts Coalition for Suicide Prevention (MCSP).
-She is the co-chair of the Greater Boston Regional Suicide Prevention Coalition and the founder and co-chair of the MCSP Alliance for Equity.
-Pata is one of the authors of Widening the Lens: Exploring the Role of Social Justice in Suicide Prevention – A Racial Equity Toolkit.
-She has spoken and written about being a suicide attempt survivor and her struggles with chronic depression and PTSD.
-She is a co-founder of The Breaking Silences Project, which is an artistic endeavor that educates about the high rates of depression and suicide among Asian American young women.
-Pata is also a member of a number of boards and committees including the MCSP’s Executive Committee, the planning committee for the annual Asian American Mental Health Forum, and the Equity Advisory Board for Carelon Health.
-Her claim to fame is that she rode her bicycle across the country in the summer of 2012.
+She is the Co-executive Director for the National Asian American Pacific Islander Mental Health Association (NAAPIMHA) and is passionate about creating awareness of the unique mental health issues AANHPI communities face and elevating the voices of people with lived mental health experience.
+She is also the Associate Director of Equity for the Massachusetts Coalition for Suicide Prevention (MCSP) and the co-chair of the Greater Boston Regional Suicide Prevention Coalition.
+Pata is also founder and co-chair of the MCSP Alliance for Equity and one of the authors of Widening the Lens: Exploring the Role of Social Justice in Suicide Prevention – A Racial Equity Toolkit.
+She has spoken and written about being a suicide attempt survivor and her struggles with chronic depression and complex PTSD.
+Pata is a member of a number of boards and committees including the MCSP’s Executive Committee and the planning committee for the annual Asian American Mental Health Forum.
+She is also the chair of the Suicide Prevention Resource Center’s (SPRC) Lived Experience Advisory Committee (LEAC).
+In 2024, she won the American Association of Suicidology’s Transforming Lived Experience Award and her claim to fame is that she rode her bicycle across the country in the summer of 2012.

 Monica Johnson, MA, LPC (Moderator)